kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Community meetings once a week.

 In addition to the absolute time commitment you make, you must also consider the relative burdens on yourself and your team when establishing meetings.
 This means scheduling meetings and release events compatible with global working hours and coordinating with a global set of team leads and shadows.
-A few ways to accopmplish this goal are as follows (but please feel free to implement and add your own solution):
+A few ways to accomplish this goal are as follows (but please feel free to implement and add your own solution):

 - Create a poll amongst your Leads as to their preferred meeting time
 - Schedule duplicate meetings at alternate times (these can be run by Shadows in those time zones)